joesan/plant-infra/pi/README.md

 sudo reboot
 ```

-When you log in the next time, you can log in using your hostname instead of the ip address
+When you log in the next time, you should be able to see the ip address that you have just configured for the Pi.

 REPEAT STEP 2 FOR ALL OF YOUR PI's